December Market Update

 LATEST DENVER/BOULDER MARKET NEWS

-Although inventory levels are low in many markets, there has largely been enough listing and building activity, and conversation about future activity, to keep prices from skyrocketing toward another bubble.
+Although low supply and rising prices continue in many markets, there has largely been enough listing and building activity, and conversation about future activity, to keep prices from skyrocketing toward a bubble.
 Low affordability has started to become a recent topic of conversation and is definitely worth watching.
-But with a healthy economy, level of demand and national unemployment rate, sellers are going to be hard-pressed to lower prices. https://www.baraonline.com/sites/default/files/statistics/CARmmi-1.pdf
+But with a healthy economy, level of demand and national unemployment rate, sellers are going to be hard-pressed to lower prices. https://www.baraonline.com/sites/default/files/statistics/CAR-Colorado_BARA_MMI_2018-11.pdf